ngzh-luke/muict-414project/README.md

 - Edit the file named `elasticsearch_loader.py` as following instructed:
   - Comment out `line 7`.
   - Assign your __Elasticsearch password__ to the variable at `line 9`.
-- On the terminal, run `python elasticsearch_loader.py --filename food.json --index food`.
+- On the terminal, run `python elasticsearch_loader.py --file food.json --index food`.
   - Please note that you might repeat this step multiple times as the amount of the `.json` index files in the directory.
 - Create the virtual environment and activate it or install the dependencies directly.
 - To install the dependencies, run the following command on the terminal: `pip install -r requirements.txt`.